 UP becoming rape capital, total collapse of law and order in state: Congress

-The Congress on Saturday attacked the BJP-led UP government over the death of the Unnao rape victim who was set ablaze, alleging that the law and order situation has "completely collapsed" in the state which is becoming the country's "rape capital".
+The Congress attacked the BJP-led Uttar Pradesh government on Saturday over the death of the Unnao rape victim who was set ablaze, alleging that law-and-order situation has "completely collapsed" in the state which is becoming the country's "rape capital".
 Congress spokesperson Supriya Shrinate also demanded strict action against the accused in the case.

+The rape victim from Unnao, who was airlifted to a Delhi hospital after she was set ablaze allegedly by five persons, died late on Friday night.
+On the father of the Unnao victim demanding that the guilty either to be "chased and shot dead" like the Hyderabad police encounter or be hanged within 24 hours, Shrinate said that she understands the "pain, agony, anger and grief" of the father, but law and order needs to be strengthened.

+"He is the father, I can understand his pain and his disappointment.
+I empathise with the family and we solidly stand with them in this hour of grief...
+But law and order is the basis of any civil society.
+"Law and order needs to be strengthened to an extent where perpetrators of crime against women don't have the courage to do anything.
+Police needs to be sensitized to first make it safe for women, and in case of a crime lodge FIRs and offer protection instead of shielding the accused," she said.

 "We can't turn a blind eye.
-Why are the prime minister, all those ministers who took to the streets earlier, now silent.
-Why is there a conspicuous silence in the matter," she asked.
+Why are the prime minister, all those ministers who took to streets earlier now silent.
+Why is there a conspicuous silence in the matter?" she posed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)